nirupamaps/nirupamaps.github.io/_pages/more.md

 I am also the Coordinator for Conferences and Meetings in [IEEE PES ECE](https://ieee-pes.org/about-pes/diversity-inclusion/) where we strive to make IEEE PES Conferences and Meetings a place for all people.

 When I procrastinate, I like to crochet, run, and watch The Office.
+I love Tempe.